- The Archives of Yugoslavia

 - The Archives of Serbia and Montenegro (2003-2009)

-On February19, 2009, by decision of the Government of the Republic of Serbia, the Archives of Yugoslavia was founded, as a cultural institution.
-(The Official Gazette of the Republic of Serbia, No. 15 of February 27, 2009) With this decision its old name was returned – the Archives of Yugoslavia, instead of the Archives of Serbia and Montenegro, the name it held from 2003 until 2009.
+On 19 February 2009, by decision of the Government of the Republic of Serbia, the Archives of Yugoslavia were founded as a cultural institution.
+With this decision its old name was returned – the Archives of Yugoslavia, instead of the Archives of Serbia and Montenegro, their name since 2003.
 The activities of the Archives have remained unchanged.

 Activities of the Archives are regulated by laws and by-laws and the activities are as follows: